yuri-karpovich/blog/content/blog/Markdown Blog Creation Tools Overview.md

 [Jekyll](https://jekyllrb.com/) is a more reliable solution and enjoys greater popularity.
 However, it does not currently have integration with Obsidian.
 I haven't heard much about [Flowershow](https://flowershow.app/), so I hope they won't abandon the project as it feels a bit unfinished at the moment.
 I have encountered some bugs, but they were not critical.

 If I have more free time, I will choose [Jekyll](https://jekyllrb.com/) and develop a plugin for Obsidian.
 However, for now, I have decided to give [Flowershow](https://flowershow.app/) a chance.
 Flowershow is built on React and Next.js, so contributing to this project may not be as fulfilling for me as working with Ruby, which I love.
 Nonetheless, Flowershow offers almost all the features I need without requiring additional coding.
 Since this project is marketed as a no-code solution, I don't expect to make any code modifications.

+Anyway, I will share my experience of using [[Flowershow]] after a while.